Sialis

 Ground Squirrel Eggs missing, partially eaten nestling(s) or missing nestlings See chipmunk.

 Fledglings taken on first flight, or fledglings or adults taken at feeders.
-(Note: Kestrels may take up to 6 day old nestling through 1 3/4" hole.)
+(Note: Kestrels may take up to 6 day old nestling through 1 3/4″ hole.)
+Missing adult, lots of feathers from breast around (as they generally eat organs first)

-Measure entrance hole (1 1/2 - 1 9/16" round or 1.375" x 2.250" oval hole), put hole restrictor on if enlarged.
-Add wooden block over hole, use deeper boxes (8.5" from bottom of hole to floor) with kerfs on interior to enable fledging, or lower nests to 4.5"+ below entrance hole.
+Measure entrance hole (1 1/2 – 1 9/16″ round or 1.375″ x 2.250″ oval hole), put hole restrictor on if enlarged.
+Add wooden block over hole, or Noel guard, use deeper boxes (8.5″ from bottom of hole to floor) with kerfs on interior to enable fledging, or lower nests to 4.5″+ below entrance hole.
 Place boxes away from known hawk nesting sites, and from power lines or other perch/divebombing spots.
 Replace nestboxes with sturdier ones.
 Locate feeders where there is some overhead protection from divebombing; consider minimizing feeding when fledglings are out.

 More.

 House Sparrows (HOSP, Passser domesticus) White noodle shaped feces on nestbox roof, male HOSP perching on roof.
 Eggs suddenly disappear, or eggs are broken in nest or on ground near box or under bush.
 Small nestlings (few days old up to feathered) on ground near box.
-Nestlings or adults dead in box, with eyes pecked out or head wounds, or nestlings with broken necks (from shaking?)
+Nestlings or adults dead in box, with eyes pecked out or head wounds and small feathers may be pulled out, or nestlings with broken necks (from shaking?)
 House Sparrow nest may be built on top of corpse.
 More descriptions (graphic) Sparrow spooker after first egg is laid.
 Try fishing line on boxes, PVC or slot boxes, remove food sources or use Magic Halo on feeders, remove nests and eggs or render eggs infertile, trap.
 More.

-House Wrens (HOWR, Troglodytes aedon) Eggs disappear but nest is undisturbed, or (often two tiny or one large jagged) holes in eggs which are on the ground nearby or under bush or in nest, very young nestlings (up to 4-5 days old) missing or found outside of box, nesting material may be removed completely and then sticks added, or box is filled up with sticks on top of other nest.
-Rarely death of adult bird.
-Use wren guard after first egg is laid, move boxes 200-300 feet away from brush.
+House Wrens (HOWR, Troglodytes aedon) Eggs disappear but nest is undisturbed, or there are two tiny or one large jagged hole in eggs which are on the ground nearby (e.g., directly underneath the box by the entrance hole) or under bush or in nest; very young nestlings (up to 4-5 days old) missing or found outside of box, nesting material may be removed completely and then sticks added, or box is filled up with sticks on top of other nest.
+Rarely death of adult bird (head and upper areas defeathered /bloody/small puncture wound).
+Egg destruction may account for 1/3 of predation (Pinkowski 1977) Use wren guard after first egg is laid, move boxes 200-300 feet away from brush, avoid crowding single boxes 100 feet to 100 yards apart.
 More.

 Human Vandals (Homo sapiens) Box and/or mount destroyed, shot, or missing; door open (screw removed/loose), entire nest missing, no traces of eggs or bird remains, garbage inside box, entire nest on ground wtih broken eggs.
 Perhaps signs like BB pellets on the ground, cigarette butts or candy/food wrappers, fresh soda can tabs, broken glass, grass beaten down around box.
-Hanging boxes, use hex or Phillips head screws to close, put signs on box, move boxes away from human traffic, inform police, public relations.
+Hanging boxes, use hex or Phillips head screws to close, signage on box (e.g., Nest protected by federal law), move boxes away from human traffic or out of reach, inform police, public relations.
 More.

 Mice (Peroymscus spp. or Microtus spp.)
-Mouse nest (box filled with grass, leaves, scraps of paper and cloth, feathers, fur) in box, mouse leaps out of box when opened, eggs eaten or missing, chewed (esp. legs and wings) or dead nestlings.
+Mouse nest (box filled with grass, leaves, scraps of paper and cloth, feathers, fur) in box, mouse leaps out of box when opened or is underneath nest, eggs eaten or missing or broken eggshells, chewed (esp. legs and wings) or dead nestlings.
 May not eat eggs and just usurp box.
 Strong ammonia smell after roosting during winter.
 Leave box open or plugged in winter.
 Remove nests.
 Add predator guard.
-Take care of Hanta Virus - do not breath dust or detritus from box!
+Take care of Hanta Virus – do not breath dust or detritus from box!
 More.

 Mites (Acarina) or Lice Numerous tiny black or red dot-sized bugs crawling in nest/on babies, especially in Tree Swallow nests.
 Adults may act alarmed.
 Birds fledge prematurely (esp. martins).
 Not common on bluebirds.
 Provide TRES with clean feathers for nesting, do a nest change, or use a low-level (0.03 - 0.1%) of Pyrethrin pesticide, under nest.
 Burn used nests.
 Take care not to transfer mites to other nests on your hands/clothes.